Tai Chi class info

 Cheng Fu, c.1930; trans: Swaim, L., 2005, p.
 443.)

 Ongoing students pre-pay at the beginning of each

 month or every 12 weeks depending on individual preference.

-12 weeks according to individual preference.
+basis or every 12 weeks according to individual preference.

 *** All fees are non-transferable.